Are You Ready?

 This video is freely available to view and download.

 Order tees for yourself, family, church and organization!
-More information about 2022 tees coming soon.

 As we launch the 2022 Stand Sunday campaign, we encourage churches to use this opportunity to catalyze Christians towards ongoing care and collaboration.
 As each of you are inviting churches to participate, let’s consider how each church may equip and empower local Christians to serve long after Stand Sunday is over.
 To put it simply – we’re not merely interested in churches participating in Stand Sunday; we are primarily interested in churches utilizing Stand Sunday as a launch pad for further, on-going, long-term engagement in the lives of vulnerable children and families.
 This may include strengthening existing ministries to children and families – or may involve connecting them with other ministries in their area to offer opportunities to serve.
 You have a great opportunity to help churches go beyond a one-day event/service to inspiring and supporting them in active service throughout the year!